 Bishop Grein is succeeded by the Rt.
-Reverend Bishop Mark S. Sisk.
+Reverend Mark S. Sisk.

-The Very Reverend Dr. James A. Kowalski is installed as the ninth Dean of the Cathedral.
+The Very Rev. Dr. James A. Kowalski is installed as the ninth Dean of the Cathedral.

 Plans for post-fire restoration begin.

 Thousands of people attend a rededication service and celebration in honor of the reopening of the entire length of the Cathedral.
-Guests in the service include New York Senators Hillary R. Clinton and Charles E. Schumer, Cardinal Edward Egan, and firefighters who battled the 2001 fire.
+Guests at the service include New York Senators Hillary R. Clinton and Charles E. Schumer, Cardinal Edward Egan, and firefighters who battled the 2001 fire.

 The Cathedral's “Enter the Conversation” series hosts guests such as His Holiness the Dalai Lama, Gwen Ifill, Michelle Norris, Karen Armstrong, and Wangari Maathai, among others.